dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ![custom workbench](docs/images/customWorkbench.png)

-The default implementation results in a clickable `Tile` to open the module.
+The default implementation comes with a clickable `Tile` to open the module.
 Opening the module, creates a `Tab` with the defined Icon and text and the content returned in the activate() method is displayed in the center.
 By clicking on the `+` button, one gets back to the `AddModulePage`.
 Closing the opened module is achieved through clicking on the close button in the `Tab`.